Every Susan Sarandon Movie Ranked Worst To Best

 Erotic dramas are a difficult genre to get right.
 When they're at their best, you get intense stories with a healthy dose of steamy love scenes.
 The '90s were awash in them — propelled by the success of 1992's "Basic Instinct" — but there's another fairly successful erotic film starring Susan Sarandon that landed in 1990, titled "White Palace."
 Mostly overlooked today, it stars James Spader as Max Baron, a hotshot ad executive, who falls into a passionate affair with an older woman (Sarandon).

 The problem for Baron, however, is that he's still reeling from the recent death of his wife in a car crash just two years earlier.
 After a drunken sexual encounter with 40-something waitress Nora (Sarandon), he becomes infatuated with the older woman, and the two soon begin a love affair.
 But as a successful 27-year-old executive, Max is afraid to reveal this new relationship to his friends and colleagues.
-He's concerned with judgement over his involvement with an older woman, and the fact that she doesn't share their upper class status.
+He's concerned with judgment over his involvement with an older woman, and the fact that she doesn't share their upper class status.

 A drama that focuses on the complexities of May-December romances and the class divide, "White Palace" succeeds.
-For their parts, Spader and Sarandon bucked up against stereotypes, with their strong on-screen chemistry making their unique relationship believable.
+For their parts, Spader and Sarandon play against stereotypes, with their strong on-screen chemistry making their unique relationship believable.
 The Los Angeles Times called it "Sarandon's most complex, blazingly vibrant performance, topping even the magnum women of 'Bull Durham' and 'Atlantic City.'"

 32. Anywhere But Here

 Adele (Sarandon) isn't at all like her daughter.
 While young Ann (Portman) is studious and particular, well-mannered and responsible, Adele is a bit more free-spirited and notably, isn't great with money.
-So, when Adele impulsively decides to pick up their lives and relocate across the country to Southern California, it riles Ann.
+So when Adele impulsively decides to pick up their lives and relocate across the country to Southern California, it riles Ann.
 But Adele has dreams of her daughter becoming a movie star, while all Ann wants is to study hard and get into an Ivy League university.
 Their clashing personalities cause plenty of drama, but their bond is undeniable.

 31. Cloud Atlas